k88hudson/git-flight-rules/README.md

 <a name="amend"></a>
 ## I wrote the wrong thing in a commit message

+If you wrote the wrong thing and the commit has not yet been pushed, you can do the following to change the commit message:

 ```sh
 git commit --amend
 ```

+If you have already pushed the message, you can amend the commit and force push, but this is not recommended.

 ## I need to add staged changes to the previous commit